bhatti/PlexServices/README.md

 PlexService keeps key metrics such as latency, invocations, errors, etc., which are exposed via JMX interface.

-PlexService uses jetty 9.0 for serving web services over http or websockets.
-It allows developers to hook JMS containers at runtime.
+PlexService supports jetty 9.0+ and Netty 4.0+ for hosting web services and you can use http or websockets transport for your services.

+PlexService also supports JMS compatible messageing middlewares such as ActiveMQ, SwiftMQ, etc.

 ##Building